 18 The response of oracle of Ammon in fact bears witness to my opinion, that Egypt is of such an extent as I have argued.
 I learned this by inquiry after my judgment was already formed about Egypt.
 (2) The men of the cities of Marea and Apis, in the part of Egypt bordering on Libya, believing themselves to be Libyans and not Egyptians, and disliking the ritual prescription concerning sacred matters that forbade them from eating cows’ meat, sent to Ammon saying that they had no part of or lot with Egypt.
 For, as they said, they lived outside the Delta and did not consent to the ways of its people, and they wished to be allowed to eat all foods.
 (3) But the god forbade them, having said that “all the land watered by the Nile in its course was Egypt, and all who lived lower down than the city of Elephantine and drank the river’s water were Egyptians.”
 Such was the oracle given to them.

-32 But I heard this from some men of Kyrene (or: Cyrene), who told me that they had gone to the oracle of Ammon and conversed with Etearchos king of the Ammonians.
-They told me that, after the conversing about other subjects, they came to discuss the Nile and how no one knows the source of it.
+32 But I heard this from some men of Cyrene, who told me that they had gone to the oracle of Ammon and conversed with Etearchos king of the Ammonians.
+They told me that, after conversing about other subjects, they came to discuss the Nile and how no one knows the source of it.
 Then Etearchos told them that he had been visited by some Nasamonians at one point in time.
 (2) These are a Libyan people who inhabit the land of the Syrtis and a little way to the east of the Syrtis.
 (3) When these Nasamonians were asked on their arrival if they brought any news concerning the Libyan desert, they told Etearchos that some sons of their leading men were proud and violent youths.
 In addition to planning other wild adventures when they came to manhood, these violent youths had chosen by lot five of their company to visit the deserts of Libya to see whether they could see any farther than those who had seen the farthest.
 (4) (It must be known that the whole northern seacoast of Libya, from Egypt as far as the promontory of Soloeis, which is the end of Libya, is inhabited throughout its length by Libyans, many peoples [ethnē] of them, except for the part held by Greeks and Phoenicians.
 The region of Libya, which is inland from the sea and the men who live by the sea, is infested by wild beasts.
 Everything below the land of the wild beasts is sand, waterless and desolate.)
 (5) When the young men left their companions, being well supplied with water and provisions, they journeyed first through the inhabited lands, and after passing this they came to the region of wild beasts.
 (6) After this, they travelled over the desert towards the west and crossed a wide sandy region.
 After many days they saw trees growing in a plain.
-When they came to these and were picking the fruit of the trees, they were met by little men of less than common stature, who took them and led them away.
-The Nasamonians understood nothing of their language, and those leading them understood anything of the Nasamonian language.
+When they came to these and were picking the fruit of the trees, they were met by little men (andres mikroi) of less than common height, who took them and led them away.
+The Nasamonians understood nothing of their language, and those leading them understood nothing of the Nasamonian language.
 (7) The little men led them across great marshes and, after crossing these, they came to a city where all the people were of a stature like that of the men leading them and black in complexion.
 A great river ran past this city, which flowed from the west towards the rising sun.
 Crocodiles could be seen in it.

 [Libyan origins of the god Poseidon]